roberto-buratti/Tiko.Energy/README.md

 At startup, it is asked to `rehydrate`, so the user doesn't need to login every time.

+Data are saved locally using the `EncryptedStorage` plugin (https://github.com/emeraldsanto/react-native-encrypted-storage).
+For the sake of security, tokens should always be saved directly in keychain... but this is just an exercise, not a real project.
+This plugin is a wrapper around `SharedPreferences` and `Keychain` to provide a secure alternative to `Async Storage`.
+I hope you will forgive me for this defeaturing.

 3. `NetworkManager`.

 It is just responsible for actually doing the calls via http.